Re-Engineering Humanity and the Programmable Person

 Smart systems need legible inputs.
 Platforms need users who click, rate, swipe, consent, disclose, and continue.
 Employers need workers whose activity can be counted.
 Schools need students whose performance fits dashboards.
 Cities need residents whose movement, payments, reports, and risks can be monitored.
 The system improves when human behavior becomes predictable enough to model, nudge, price, and optimize.

 This is techno-social engineering: not only designing tools, but designing the conditions under which people learn how to behave with tools.
+It works through defaults, friction, categories, incentives, memory, ranking, feedback, sanctions, and choice architecture.
 The interface becomes a lesson.
 The lesson becomes a habit.
 The habit becomes data.
 The data becomes the next interface's model of what people are likely to do.

 Consent as Conditioning